-We focus our analysis on both individuals born in Catalonia and internal migrants coming from other Spanish regions, who were the most relevant users of such public services during the first decade of implementation of the language policy.
+We focus our analysis on both individuals born in Catalonia and internal migrants coming from other Spanish regions. who were the most relevant users of such public services during the first decade of implementation of the language policy.
 Our results indicate that proximity to language training opportunities has a modest, but highly robust, effect on the formation of local language skills, fostering the probability of being able to speak and write in the local language.
 The results are stable with respect to the inclusion of census-tract level controls as well as district fixed effects.
-Falsification exercises based either on younger cohorts who were exposed to Catalan at school (and were therefore not a "target" of adults' language schools) or on the random assignment to fake census tracts provide results that speak in favour of the causal interpretation of our main estimations.
+Falsification exercises based either on vounger cohorts who were exposed to Catalan at school (and were therefore not a "target" of adults' language schools) or on the random assignment to fake census tracts provide results that speak in favour of the causal interpretation of our main estimations.
 The effects are not driven by language centres located in specific types of hosting institutions (public schools, community centres, and other municipality buildings) and the spatial effect shows a clear distance-decay pattern.
-The impacts on language skills are strongly heterogeneous, since the results suggest that only native-born, young individuals with low education levels benefited from geographical accessibility to language training centres.
-Moreover, the heterogeneous analysis by local characteristics provides some mild
+The impacts on language skills are strongly heterogeneous, since the results suggest that only young individuals and, especially, those who were born in Catalonia benefited from geographical accessibility to language training centres.
+Moreover, the heterogeneous analysis by local characteristics provides some mild evidence suggesting that the impact of exposure appears to be higher for individuals residing in areas with a higher fraction of internal migrants (or a lower fraction of individuals who are proficient in Catalan).
+Finally, the evidence regarding whether spatial exposure to language schools translated into better labour market outcomes is far from conclusive.
+In fact, although our results indicate that skills in Catalan are significantly associated with better labour market outcomes (especially employment and occupation), we did not detect any significant effect of exposure to language courses on the labour market outcomes considered in a reduced form framework.
+This is possibly because the effect of language skills is too modest, in quantitative terms, to induce any direct improvement in labour market performance in the bilingual urban labour market.